Girls just wanna.... go to school

 Rehema Regina (far right in group photo), medical student from Congo

 The first 16 Chepang girls to receive assistance.
-We met them on our 2024 Nepal Learning Tour.
+They came to visit us during our 2024 Nepal Learning Tour.